wernerjoss/grav-plugin-fullcalendar/README.md

 Calendars can now be assigned custom colors for nicer display by adding an entry 'colors' to fullcalendar.yaml - this should be a comma-separated list of HTML colors (predifined Names like lightBlue can be used as well as HEX notation, like #ffaabc).
 If colors entry is not defined, standard fullcalendar.css color is used for all calendars, same behaviour as before.
-In Addition, al Legend (html List, css class cal_legend) can be enabled by adding showlegend: true
+In Addition, a Legend (html List, css class cal_legend) can be enabled by adding showlegend: true

 ## Credits